citp/privacy-policy-historical/s/sc/sce/scentsy.us.md

-> *The following text is extracted and transformed from the scentsy.us privacy policy that was archived on 2009-11-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091105195529id_/http%3A//scentsy.net/privacypolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the scentsy.us privacy policy that was archived on 2010-06-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100611210834id_/http%3A//www.scentsy.net/en-us/privacy-policy.aspx) for the most accurate reproduction.*

-# Scentsy: The Hottest New Thing in Candles
+# Scentsy: Privacy Policy

 **Scentsy, Inc. Privacy Policy Notice**
 **